siorpaes/ammeter/README.md

 | SSD1306 SDA  |   PB11   |      CN10-18     |

-At reset the values of current and power is displayed in text form on the display.
+At reset the values of current and power are displayed in text form on the display.
 When pressing the Nucleo blue button, a power measurement acquisition at 1kHz sampling rate is started.
 When acqusition is finished, either because the button is released or the interal buffer is filled, the acquired data is displayed.